Community Engagement Specialist Jobs in USA with Visa Sponsorship

 What degree do I need for a Community Engagement Specialist to get H-1B sponsorship?

-Most successful H-1B petitions for this role cite degrees in communications, public health, social work, sociology, or a closely related field.
+Most successful H-1B visa petitions for this role cite degrees in communications, public health, social work, sociology, or a closely related field.
 The degree must be relevant to the specific job duties.
 A business or general liberal arts degree may not satisfy USCIS if the job is framed around public health or social services program delivery.

 Which types of employers sponsor Community Engagement Specialists?